 Pudas, or pudlas as they are known in northern India, are easy Indian-style vegetable pancakes which feature in East by West the cookbook as the most delicious pizza base alternative.
-Thinning out the easy-chickpea flour batter makes for yummy soft tacos which I dare say I find tastier!
-Like all pancake mixes it’s an art rather than a science so experiment with the first pancake you cook and by the 3rd you’ll be getting on a roll.
-Enjoy your choice of taco toppings/fillings - I’ve kept this really simple, left out the tomatoes and toned down the chilli a bit.
-Try this recipe below for some sunny spring LA vibes:
+Thinning out the easy-chickpea flour batter makes for yummy soft tacos!
+Like all pancake mixes, it’s an art rather than a science, so experiment with the first pancake you cook and by the third you’ll be getting on a roll.
+Enjoy your choice of taco toppings/fillings — I’ve kept this really simple, left out the tomatoes and toned down the chilli a bit.
+Try this recipe below for some sunny spring Baja vibes:

 For the bases:

 ½ tsp cumin seeds or ground cumin, or more to taste

 115g (1 cup) finely shredded carrot